jmurga/MKtest.jl/docs/src/rates.md

-# Estimating fixation and polymorphic rates considering generalized model of selection and linkage
+# Estimating expected fixation rates and frequency spectra considering generalized model of selection and linkage

+The first step is to solve *N* genetic models to obtain the analytical estimations.
+The process is automatize to create random combination model parameters given priors distributions.
+The expected fixation rates and frequency spectra, polymorphic rates, and model information will be used to estimate informative summary statistics needed to perform ABC inference.
+The following section show how to define a genetic a model, input prior distributions and solve the models.

-Before executing the rate estimation, start-up Julia using `-t` option to add the desired number of threads to parallelize the estimation
+Before executing the rates estimation, start-up Julia using `-t` option to add the desired number of threads to parallelize the process

 ```bash
 julia -t8